Welcome to Alsace, a region in northeastern France known for its captivating blend of French and German influences.

 5. Go for a boat ride in Colmar

-Live your best picture-perfect life with a boat trip around Colmar, the capital of Alsatian wine.
+Enjoy a picture-perfect boat trip around Colmar, the capital of Alsatian wine.
 This well-preserved medieval town shows the perfect marriage of the French and German cultures, and you can see it in the architecture, taste it in their food, and hear it in their language.

 Colmar is also the spot to taste the local Munster cheese, eat in a traditional wine stub, and have a glass of Alsatian artisanal beer.